typelevel/sbt-typelevel/docs/index.md

   )
 ```

+### Configure GitHub Actions

-Next, run `githubWorkflowGenerate` in sbt to automatically generate the GitHub Actions workflows.
+Run `githubWorkflowGenerate` in sbt to automatically generate the GitHub Actions workflows.
 This will create a CI matrix parallelized on Scala version and target platform (JVM, JS, etc.) and includes steps for running tests and checking binary compatibility.
 It will also setup a job for publishing tagged releases e.g. `v0.4.5` and snapshots to Sonatype/Maven.